 If there’s one thing that’s clear, it’s that they have absolutely no desire to own a gaming computer.
 In fact, most don’t want to own a desktop PC at all.

 The consumer technology landscape has changed irrevocably in the past 20 years.
 Our devices today are sleek, portable, and aesthetically pleasing.
 The smartphone is now the primary computing device.
-For tasks that need a full sized keyboard like word processing, a laptop or tablet is the tool of choice.
+For tasks that need a full sized keyboard like word processing, a thin laptop or tablet is the tool of choice.

 As much as I love my bulky black box with flashing lights and whirring fans- most people I demo to don’t share that feeling.